max386371-uwu/Japanese-Grammar-Tutor-AI-/README.md

 lib/constants.js              — shared keys/regex/message types
 icons/                        — placeholder icons
 ```

-# Just added follow up questions with the Ai, for diving deeper into the grammar, and made a few small changes like being able to chose more ai(s) then just Groq.
+Note: Just added follow up questions with the Ai, for diving deeper into the grammar, and made a few small changes like being able to chose more ai(s) then just Groq.